 - Perseverance of the saints

-The historic Lutheran confessions, and modern Lutheran theologies, are either 2, 2.5, or 3-point Calvinists, depending on how terms are defined.
-Yet many would question describing Lutherans as half-committed Calvinists, including this writer,
+The historic Lutheran confessions, and modern Lutheran teachings, are either 2, 2.5, or 3-point Calvinists, depending on how terms are defined.

-“The wrong thing to conclude from this evidence is that Lutherans are hesitant Calvinists, or two-and-a-half-point Calvinists, or imperfect Arminians.
+Yet many would question describing Lutherans as half-committed Calvinists, including this writer, “The wrong thing to conclude from this evidence is that Lutherans are hesitant Calvinists, or two-and-a-half-point Calvinists, or imperfect Arminians.
 Lutherans are Lutherans.
 Their theological frame of reference is not closely related to the Calvinist-Arminian continuum.”
 [1]

-What different Christian traditions believe about “predestination” can be worlds apart.
-Such differences have divided denominations, churches, and families.
-In some traditions, predestination is peripheral to their primary theological convictions, yet to others its central.
-Predestination is one of the most divisive topics in the history of Christianity.
+In some traditions, predestination is peripheral to their primary theological convictions, yet to others, it’s central.
+As a result, predestination is one of the most divisive topics in the history of Christianity.

 When the word “predestination” is used without a qualifier, as in, “Do you believe in predestination?” or “Do Lutherans believe in predestination?” the question often assumes the Calvinist understanding of the term.
-One reason this is the case is because the doctrine of predestination is a central tenet of the Reformed tradition’s theological system.

 Predestination in Lutheranism

-Because Lutheranism’s beliefs about predestination represent a third way, some people see it as the rope in a tug-of-war between Calvinism and Arminianism.
-Depending on what aspect of predestination is assessed, some argue the Lutheran view leans Reformed, while others hold it leans Arminian.
-Many Lutherans would argue that it doesn’t lean; it stands alone.
-(Also see Lutheran vs Non-Denominational: What’s the Difference?)
+Depending on what aspect of predestination a person assesses, some argue the Lutheran view leans Reformed, while others hold it’s more like Arminian.
+Many Lutherans would say it doesn’t “lean’ toward either; instead, it stands alone.
+(Also see Lutheran vs. Non-Denominational: What’s the Difference?)

-Classic Lutheran theology teaches that God’s election of people for salvation isn’t based on any merit in the individual.
-Some believe God’s election is based on His will, aspects of which will always be a mystery to people, while others argue that it’s a result of people choosing to seek Him.
+Instead, some believe God’s election comes from His will, aspects of which will always be a mystery to people, while others argue that it’s a result of people choosing to seek Him.

 Tradition | Election |